 The quality of mobile applications is crucial – and should be always monitored.
-Frankly, you should be extremely interested in quality of your soon-to-be published or updated application at Google Play or App Store.
-If you app delivers a bad user experience those disappointed users won’t be kind and get you out of the hook – no matter how much they have used/liked/loved your app in the past.
+Frankly, you should be extremely interested in the quality of your soon-to-be published or updated application at Google Play or App Store.
+If your app delivers a bad user experience those disappointed users won’t be kind and get you out of the hook – no matter how much they have used/liked/loved your app in the past.
 The earlier you test, the earlier you find faults, and the earlier you fix those problems and win the trust of users.

 Regardless from which point of view you or your app’s users are taking, bugs are evil and at the very core of why your mobile application or game doesn’t get those 100 million downloads from markets.
-To get the most out of your testing efforts, getting involved with app testing as early as possible in development phase is the best way to ensure good quality, on time and with less overall effort and costs.
+To get the most out of your testing efforts, getting involved with app testing as early as possible in the development phase is the best way to ensure good quality, on time and with less overall effort and costs.

 It’s a well-known fact that automated testing methods can be used for both validating requirements and reducing the costs of testing through automated test case generation – when done right and preferably in the earliest phase of the development.
 However, the full automatization also has a cost that many companies haven’t been ready to pay for.
 Knowing how much fixing a bug later during the development costs, everything related to testing should be considered at the beginning of your project.

 A common understanding of testing has been that any app can be tested once 1) it exists and 2) is stable enough for testing.
 In this blog we’re taking a look at some elements in apps and hardware that can be tested in any phase of the development, how to include testing in your development and what type of testing can be done in each phase.